featurebyte/featurebyte-hosted-tutorials/README.md

 1. Select your preferred tutorial from the list below.
 1. Run the first paragraph to install `featurebyte` and the supporting library for the tutorials.
 1. Click `Run anyway` on the pop up after executing the first paragraph.
-1. In the second parapgraph replace the `<api_token>` placeholder with the access token from the welcome email.
+1. In the second paragraph replace the `<api_token>` placeholder with the access token from the welcome email.

 ## Get Started Using A Local Notebook